dsacdalan/pubg-microwave-dinner/README.md

 # Microwave Dinner

+## NOTE: THIS REPOSITORY IS NO LONGER MAINTAINED

 This is a simple wrapper for the PUBG API v1.0.
 All objects have have been defined so your IDE can show that yummy autocomplete.